“Jill Wagner brings heart, art and so much more to her award-winning show Handcrafted America.” -Huffington Post

 About Imagicomm Entertainment

-Imagicomm Entertainment is a distribution company dedicated to distributing quality films and TV series in a wide range of genres.
-Each project is distinguished by a commitment to strong storytelling, memorable characters and high production values.
-Imagicomm Entertainment distributes content through select theaters, popular streaming platforms such as Amazon Prime and Netflix, DVDs through major retailers, and, traditional television outlets.
+Imagicomm Entertainment is a distribution company focusing on films and television series with content ranging from action and adventure to drama and family holiday celebration.
+Each project shows our commitment to strong storytelling, memorable characters, and high production values.
+Imagicomm Entertainment distributes content globally through popular streaming services such as Amazon Prime and Netflix, as well as through DVDs from major retailers, and on traditional television outlets.